 Capitalization on Industry Consolidation.
 The Company believes that its large industrial customers will ultimately require a comprehensive range of waste treatment capabilities to be provided by a select number of service providers.
 This trend will put smaller operators at a competitive disadvantage due to their size and limited financial resources.
 To respond to its customers' needs, the Company has increased the range of waste management services it offers and has followed a strategy of acquiring companies in existing, contiguous and new market areas.
 Since its formation in 1980, the Company has completed 12 acquisitions, each of which has proven successful in expanding the Company's market share and cash flow.
 The Company continues to investigate and discuss other potential acquisitions of permitted facilities in order to enhance service to its existing customer base and expand its customer base to include new regional and super-regional waste generators.
-The Company has signed a letter of intent with Chemical Waste Management, Inc. which would allow the Company to expand its Chicago waste management facility into an adjoining site.
-See "Business--Properties--Hazardous Waste Management Facilities--Chicago, IL."
 Acquisitions within the Company's existing areas of operation serve to capture incremental market share, while geographic expansion creates new market opportunities.
 See "Acquisitions" below.